 - Cool in the refrigerator before serving.

-- Add cranberries, sugar, water, orange juice, and cinnamon stick to a slow cooker.
+- Add cranberries, sugar, water, freshly squeezed orange juice, and cinnamon stick to a slow cooker.
 Cover, set to low heat and let cook for 5 hours.

-- Stir in the orange zest, Grand Marnier, and allspice, and continue to cook for another hour.
+- Stir in the orange zest, Grand Marnier, and allspice, then cover and continue to cook for another hour.

 - Cool in the refrigerator before serving.